loojovi/terraform-qs/README.md

 ### Tear down resources

-After Terraform has completed creating resources it will output the connection string, which you'll use to connect with SSH.
-Wait for around 10-15 minutes for the script `script.sh` to finish
+Run the command to remove resources that were created by terraform script.

 ```bash
 $ terraform destroy
 ```
 You can confirm that the resources are destroyed on the AWS console.

-If you are using Cloud9, please also delete the environment.
+If you are using Cloud9, please also navigate to the Cloud9 page on AWS console, and delete the environment.
+Associated resources (EC2 instance, EBS volume, Security Group) will also be deleted.

 ## Credits